lucabanetta/aiida-seigrowth/README.md

 ## Installation
  * Before proceeding with the installation make sure that you have the right version of Pybamm installed correctly using the developer version following the istructions at the following [link](https://pybamm.readthedocs.io/en/latest/install/install-from-source.html):

- * Download the External Code folder and include the python script pb.py by modifying the script code.yml by inserting the absolute path to the script pb.py:
+ * Download the ExternalCode folder and setup pb.py by modifying the script code.yml by inserting the absolute path to the script pb.py:
 ```
 ---
 label: "seigrowthPBM"